DOMjudge/domjudge/doc/manual/upgrading.rst

 After upgrading the files, you can run ``dj_setup_database upgrade`` to migrate the database.

-Since DOMjudge uses Doctrine migrations, it is possible to upgrade from one version to another.
-This is only supported from DOMjudge 7.0 onwards.
+Since version 7.0 DOMjudge uses Doctrine migrations to upgrade the database schema.
 This means that if you run a DOMjudge version before 7.0, you first need to complete an upgrade to 7.0 before upgrading to a newer version.

 If you have any active contests, it may be advisable to run "Refresh scoreboard cache" from the DOMjudge web interface after